Notify me

 While, at first glance, the use of the exact same fundamental system might be less obvious in the visual arts, it is, in fact present to the same degree.

-What is painted, drawn or sculpted, from the earliest cave paintings, all the way through the many stages of evolution of the visual arts, all the way to the early 20th Century, are only about recognizable objects.
-These objects might be people, animals, natural landscapes, tools or decorative objects, but they all have one thing in common: they can be named.
+What is painted, drawn or sculpted, from the earliest cave paintings, through the many stages of evolution of the visual arts, all the way to the early 20th Century, are very much focused on recognizable objects.
+These objects might be people, animals, natural landscapes, tools or decorative objects, but they all have one thing in common: they can all be named.

 A name is a symbol for an object (from a language, which is a predefined set of labels).

-Of course, there can be more than one layer of symbolization in a painting, as was usually the case with early art such as Greek and Roman art which used symbolism to depict mythological narratives, Medieval art employing symbols to convey theological concepts, and still often true later, with romantic symbolization such as lions representing nobility and tigers representing evil, or later works symbolizing political concepts.
+Of course, there can be more than one layer of symbolization in a painting, as was usually the case with early art such as Greek and Roman art which used symbolism to depict mythological narratives, Medieval art employing symbols to convey theological concepts, and this other perspective on symbolization is still often true later, with romantic symbolization such as lions representing nobility and tigers representing evil, or later works symbolizing political concepts.
 But it’s still all about the symbols.

 So both visual arts, and musical expression in the Western Art Tradition, were both about things which are symbols.
 And, of course, literature uses words, which are symbols for the objects or concepts they represent.

-Fine jewelry (which means all jewelry until the early 20th Century (except for fashion/costume jewelry which copies it with less expensive materials), and most jewelry since then) uses simple geometric shapes.
+Fine jewellery (which means all jewellery until the early 20th Century (except for fashion/costume jewellery which copies it with less expensive materials), and most jewellery since then) uses simple, symbolic, geometric shapes.

 The concepts I have described above, can be defined more precisely . . .